What is chickenpox?

-Most people who are diagnosed with chickenpox will be advised to manage their symptoms while they’re waiting for the virus to pass through the system.
-Parents will be told to keep children out of school and daycare to prevent spread of the virus.
-Infected adults will also be told to stay home.
+Most people diagnosed with chickenpox will be advised to manage their symptoms while they wait for the virus to pass through their system.
+Parents will be told to keep children out of school and day care to prevent spread of the virus.
+Infected adults will also need to stay home.

-Antihistamine medications or topical ointments may be prescribed or purchased over the counter to relieve itching.
+Your doctor may prescribe antihistamine medications or topical ointments, or you may purchase these over the counter to help relieve itching.
 You can also soothe itching skin by:

 - taking lukewarm baths